-Our Kids Sites do not track kids to serve them behaviorally targeted advertisements (also known as retargeting or online behavioral advertising), or to allow others to do so.
+Our Kids Sites do not track Kids to serve them behaviorally targeted advertisements (also known as retargeting or online behavioral advertising), or to allow others to do so.

-Special Circumstances for Information Sharing
+Special Circumstances for Information Disclosure

-- In connection with a corporate change or dissolution, including for example a merger, acquisition, reorganization, consolidation, bankruptcy, liquidation, sale of assets, wind-down of business or related due diligence.
-To the extent required by law, we will get parental consent before sharing children's Kids’ Personal Information under such circumstances, and will obtain the agreement of any applicable third party to maintain the confidentiality, security and integrity of that Kids’ Personal Information.
+· In connection with a corporate change or dissolution, including for example a merger, acquisition, reorganization, consolidation, bankruptcy, liquidation, sale of assets, wind-down of business or related due diligence.
+To the extent required by law, we will get parental consent before disclosing children's Kids’ Personal Information under such circumstances, and will obtain the agreement of any applicable third party to maintain the confidentiality, security and integrity of that Kids’ Personal Information.

 Our Kids Sites maintain reasonable technical and organizational standards to help ensure that Kids’ Personal Information is secure, including encryption.
 However, no Internet site or service can guarantee 100% security, so it is possible that someone could unlawfully access Kids’ Personal Information despite our efforts.

-When we knowingly collect Kids’ Personal Information from a child, we ask the child's parent for consent before we collect it, unless the request falls within an exception under COPPA, such as where we use an email address to respond directly to a one-time request from the child or for password retrieval or reset.
+When we knowingly collect Kids’ Personal Information from a child, we ask the child's parent for consent before we collect it, unless the collection and/or use falls within an exception under COPPA, such as where we use an email address to respond directly to a one-time request from the child or for password retrieval or reset.
 We let parents know about such collection as required or permitted by law.